123qweeee/UNDER-VIRUS/README.md

 Warning!
 This program may be detected by some antivirus software.
 Download at your own risk. under-virus - ONLY in Russian
+How to get away from the virus?
+Press Ctrl+Shift+Q.
 What is this?
 This is a harmless trolling quiz that ends with a forced shutdown of the computer.
 It does not perform any malicious actions.
 How does it work?